+Frozen Chicken Breasts in an Instant Pot!
 Frozen chicken breasts cook up perfectly in an Instant Pot!!
-Post may contain affiliate links.
+No need to spend time defrosting.

 Now, I used 4 chicken breasts because that is what I had.
 It is my understanding that more or less chicken breasts would not change the pressure time (10 minutes), but that the time for the pressure cooker to come up to pressure would change.
 More frozen breasts would take longer to come up to pressure.